-If your cat seems bored indoors, you may want to read our guide to why cat toys are essential for indoor enrichment.
+If your cat seems bored indoors, you may also want to read our guide to why cat toys are essential for indoor enrichment.

 Fast tip: Match the toy to the “job.”
 Hunters need chase-style toys, problem-solvers need puzzle toys, wrestlers need kicker toys, and independent players do best with ball tracks and motion toys.